 Rachel Raz (Executive Producer) has extensive experience in the field of Jewish education nationally and internationally.
 She initiated and led the making of the Space Torah educational film.
 The purpose of the film is to preserve and share several significant historical events and to inspire other people.
 Rachel has a BA from Bar-Ilan University, and MJED (Master of Jewish Education) from Hebrew College.

-Rob Cooper (Co-Producer) has been producing educational films and broadcast documentaries for over 30 years, including “Good Mornin’ Blues”, with B.B.
+Rob Cooper (Director and Co-Producer) has been producing educational films and broadcast documentaries for over 30 years, including “Good Mornin’ Blues”, with B.B.
 King, which aired nationally on PBS and received a Cine International Golden Eagle.
 He was also a producer for WBZ-TV’s “You Gotta have Arts” which won a New England “Emmy” award.

 Pam Pacelli Cooper (Co-Producer) is a skilled researcher, oral historian and interviewer.
 She and Rob have been producing historical films for Verissima Productions since 1999, and were respectively, co-producer and co-director of the documentary “Zamir Chorale: Jewish Voices Return to Poland”, which aired nationally on PBS.